 Continuation of the visit in Zone 2 – Pavilion C47

-In building 2, whose roof is shaped like a Delta wing, you will discover the mythical Douglas C-47 Skytrain plane proudly standing.
-But before we got close, we were delighted to be able to watch paratroopers in action.
-Indeed, the museum has recreated jump scenes through fully equipped mannequins: jump boots, helmets, jackets and special pants, and of course parachutes!
+In building 2, whose roof is shaped like a Delta wing, you will discover the legendary Douglas C-47 Skytrain proudly towers above us.
+But before we got too close, we were delighted to be able to watch parachutists in action.
+In fact, the museum has recreated jump scenes using fully-equipped mannequins: jump boots, helmets, special jackets and pants, and of course parachutes!

 You will also have access to more information via explanatory panels.

-If you are passionate about the U.S. military, you will appreciate the information on U.S. paratrooper badges.
+If you’re passionate about the U.S. military, you’ll appreciate the information on U.S. paratrooper insignia.
 The touch screen in this section allowed us to learn more about the colors, signs and their meanings.

 We then devoted ourselves to the observation of the most important piece of the Zone 2: the Douglas C-47 Skytrain aircraft.

-This aircraft dropped paratroopers over Sainte-Mère-Église on June 6, 1944, among 821 other C47 aircraft.
-They dropped 13,348 men from the 82nd and 101st Airborne Divisions.
-These planes were also used to tow gliders on days D and D+1.
+This aircraft dropped paratroopers over Sainte-Mère-Église on June 6, 1944, along with 821 other C47 aircraft.
+They were used to parachute 13,348 men from the 82nd and 101st Airborne Divisions.
+These planes were also used to tow gliders on D and D+1.
 Impressive!

-We enjoyed discovering the history of the American paratroopers (constitution of the regiments, evolution of the equipment, first fights…).
-Explanations are given on the military operations which made the success of the Landing, itself told through a film on a giant screen.
+We enjoyed learning about the history of the American paratroopers (formation of regiments, evolution of equipment, early combat…).
+Explanations are given of the military operations that led to the success of the D-Day landings, itself told through a film on a giant screen.

 The course also allows to understand the role of the “pathfinders”, soldiers in charge of marking the jumping areas.